mdevaluate/mdevaluate/doc/installation.rst

 In a future version of mdevaluate the whole gromacs dependency (and thereby the C/C++ dependencies) will be moved to a separate package ``pygmx``.
-The latest version of mdevaluate now depends partailly on this new package, hence it has to be installed to.
+The latest version of mdevaluate now depends partially on this new package, hence it has to be installed to.
 See the `pygmx repository <https://chaos3.fkp.physik.tu-darmstadt.de/diffusion/GMX/>`_ for instructions.

 Installation